cansik/multiview-3d-keypoint-detection/README.md

 # Multiview 3D Keypoint Detection (Muke)
 A simple approach to detect 3d keypoints by using 2d estimation methods and multiview rendering.
 The idea is based on the blender project for [automatic keypoint retopology](https://github.com/cansik/auto-keypoint-retopology).
+Basically the 3d model is rendered from various angles (views) and a 2d key-point detection is applied.
+For each detected keypoint a ray-cast is performed to detect the intersection point with the mesh surface.
+In the end all intersection of the different views are combined to calculate the actual 3d position of the keypoint inside the mesh.
+It is possible to define view dependent keypoint indices to extract only the ones that are visible in the current rendering.
+Muke return a list of 3d keypoints containing the position as well as the closest vertex index.

 ![Visualisation](documentation/visualisation.png)
 *Muke Process*